Accessory Dwelling Units · LA County

 - How much does it cost to build an ADU in Los Angeles County?

 - A finished ADU in LA County typically runs about $150,000 to $450,000 or more, depending on size, type, and finishes.
 A garage conversion sits at the lower end; a larger detached ADU with new foundation, utilities, and higher-end finishes lands at the upper end.
-Because we co-own the licensed firm that builds it, you pay the firm a fair market price with no markup — the cost is the cost of the work, not a marked-up referral.
+We give you one detailed, line-item estimate after walking the project — transparent pricing for the work itself, with no vague allowances.

 - How long does it take to build an ADU?